 General apportionment is the primary funding source for the general fund.
 The projection and management of FTES is crucial to determining financial resources available to the district.
-The Budget Council looks at district FTES funding caps, FTES thresholds by college size and projects FTES funding needs as part of the income and expenditure development process.
+The Budget Council looks at district FTES funding caps, FTES thresholds by college size, and projects FTES funding needs as part of the income and expenditure development process.

-The Enrollment Management Committee assesses the AHC's ability to achieve these proposed funding goals based on student demand and program capacity.
+The Enrollment Management Committee assesses the district's ability to achieve these proposed funding goals based on student demand and program capacity.
 These enrollment goals are shared with the Academic Affairs department to ensure they are consistent with program reviews and the Educational Master Plan.
-Facilities Council is also consulted to evaluate facilities and maintenance needs, capacity utilization and impacts of Bond Measure I
+Facilities Council is consulted to evaluate facilities and maintenance needs, capacity utilization, and impacts of Bond Measure I.

-The Enrollment Management Committee follows established "Guiding Principles for "FTES Management", and they are reviewed for currency annually.
+The Enrollment Management Committee follows established "Guiding Principles for FTES Management," and they are reviewed for currency annually.
 These provide a framework for FTES assessment (III.D.11-1).
-Growth projections have proven to be realistic in the FY 2009 through 2014 fiscal years though AHC has experienced a decline in enrollment in FY 2014-2015 and missed the mid-size college target of 9,645 FTES.
+Growth projections have proven to be realistic in FY 2009-

+2010 through FY 2013-2014 though AHC has experienced a decline in enrollment in FY 2014-2015 and missed the mid-size college target of 9,647 FTES, see Table 9 below.